 A commotion immediately occurred as friends and strangers alike gathered around to see what had happened to the great Cartier-Bresson.
 He was apparently out for a while as there was time for the local newspaper to fetch a reporter/photographer down to the cafe.
 After all, the first images of the death of Cartier-Bresson would surely be a scoop.
 At this point in the telling of the story, HCB paused with an amused look on his face and said, “My friend the proprietor of the restaurant rushed over and took the camera from the newspaper fellow yelling, ‘Cartier-Bresson does not allow himself to be photographed while he is alive!
 He certainly doesn’t want someone to photograph him while he is trying to die!’”
 (HCB went on to live many more years.)

-I left that day with many more stories and a print enscribed to me by Cartier-Bresson (the illustration here).
+I left that day with many more stories and a print enscribed to me by Cartier-Bresson.
 He had handed me a box of prints from which I chose his photo of Giacometti crossing a street in Paris because Giacometti was Cartier-Bresson’s close friend and I was privileged to have met the famous man thanks to the efforts of my dear friend, Bob.

-Cartier-Bresson describes the day he took the photo of Giacometti and why it was important to him in the video below.
-You’ll also learn that the “decisive moment” was sometimes the result of luck and that “light is like a perfume.”
+Cartier-Bresson describes that the “decisive moment” was sometimes the result of luck and that “light is like a perfume” in this video.